LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

 │   └───main.ts
 ```

-The above generate command will update your `app.module.ts` and it will look like the code snippet below:
+The above generate command will update your `app.module.ts`, and it will look like the code snippet below:

 `app.module.ts`